 - top -

 Through NEMA, the section develops industry positions on legislative and regulatory initiatives that may affect member products, markets, and customers.
 NEMA's work has resulted in contributions to public policy development and in promoting competitiveness, technological progress, and public safety.
-On the Government Affairs homepage members can search for and e-mail federal representatives to convey opinions regarding energy policy or other issues related to the electroindustry.
+On the Public Policy page members can search for federal and state representatives to convey opinions regarding life safety or other issues related to the electroindustry.

 NEMA impacts state and federal issues which impact life safety products by monitoring U.S. Consumer Product Safety Commission (CPSC) activities, advocating on state and federal legislative and regulatory measures, and working to secure NEMA-championed provisions in fire, life safety, and building codes.

 This group monitors and provides direction for federal and state issues impacting smoke, fire and carbon monoxide alarm and detector products.